top of page

 • Public speaking to students, civic organizations, 55+ communities

-6) Animal Help and Adoption Network/Office Work
+5) Animal Help and Adoption Network/Administrative Support Team

 • Assisting in expanding network resources of dog and cat rescues, shelters, veterinary services, trainers, day care & boarding, and other pet-related services